 Today's Challenge: Idioms on Fire

-Many English expressions (idioms) feature fire.
+Many English idioms (expressions of two or more words that mean something different from the literal meaning of the individual words) feature fire.
 Given the number of words in the expression and the literal translation of the idiom from The American Heritage Dictionary of Idioms, see if you can identify the expression.

 1. 2 words: To start to talk or ask questions.